hanjustin/Backend-Concepts-Study-Notes/Unorganized/README.md

 * **2FA (Two-Factor Authentication):** Need verification of two separate authentication factors.
 * **MFA (Multi-Factor Authentication):** Need verification of two or more authentication factors.

+* **Zero Trust security:** Approach where not relying on network perimeter nor firewall for verification and instead requiring every request to have a verification.
+User requests will be granted minimal permission/access to resources.

 * **SSO (Single Sign-On):** Accessing multiple applications through one set of credentials.
 * **IdP (Identity Provider):** A dedicated service that manages user identities and handles authentication.
 * **JWT (JSON Web Token):** Standard for securely sharing JSON data between parties.
 Carries all necessary user information within the token itself for local verification without needing a database call.
 Used for stateless authentication.
 Encoded, but not encrypted by default.